-Take your workouts to the water with stand-up-paddle boarding yoga by Oceah Oceah.
-This Indigenous-owned company is operated by sisters Jenifer, Sharon and Lana whose mission is to connect people of all nations with and to water.
+Exercise on Lake Ontario with stand-up paddleboarding (SUP) yoga by Oceah Oceah.
+This Indigenous-owned company is operated by sisters Jenifer, Sharon and Lana, whose mission is to connect people of all nations with and to water.

-Their SUP yoga sessions are offered from both Budapest Park in Toronto and Bluffer’s Park in Scarborough and can accommodate up to six participants.
-Boards are included but you’re welcome to bring your own if you have one.
+Oceah Oceah’s SUP yoga sessions are offered at Budapest Park in Toronto and Bluffer’s Park in Scarborough.
+Boards are included, but you’re welcome to bring your own.

-Classes run 75 minutes and you’ll be taken through a series of sequences, which change from week to week.
-SUP yoga is an excellent way to strengthen your core muscles, improve balance, and best of all, change up your usual workout routine.
+Classes run 75 minutes, and you’ll be guided through a series of sequences, which change from week to week.
+SUP yoga is an excellent way to strengthen your core, improve balance, and change up your usual workout routine.

 Cruise Toronto’s inner harbour on a powerboat